-School district data in this report includes all children who participated within the public school district in 2019/2020.
-School district data is compared to the average for all districts, which includes children from all participating public school districts and any independent schools.
+School district data in this report includes all children who participated within the public school district in 2020/2021.
+Administration of the MDI took place between the months of January to mid-March 2021.

+School district data is compared to the average for all districts, which includes children from all participating public school districts.
 Districts with large populations contribute more in computing the average for all districts than districts with smaller populations.
 Results for large districts tend to be closer to the average for all districts.
 Please see the table below for a list of participating districts, and note that the average is based on participating districts and does not represent all school districts in the entire province.